dguest/hdf5-ntuples/README.md

 converter.
 The goals are to:

  - Reduce dependencies.
-We want this to work without `PyRoot`, `RootPy`, or any other awesome libraries that never seem to compile on the server you want them to work on.
-The dependencies are
+We want this to work without `PyRoot`, `RootPy`, or any of the other awesome libraries that never seem to compile on the server you want them to work on.
+The dependencies are currently:
-   currently:

-    + A C++11 compiler (tested with Clang, should work with gcc)
+    + A C++11 compiler (tested with Clang and gcc)
     + HDF5 with C++ bindings.

    Obviously we'll eventually need a working version of ROOT.